Refine by MP, party, committee, province, or result type.

 Francis Potié

 Official Languages committee Fine.
 Lastly, another project we're working on and that we find very important for the development of the APF and our Quebec anglophone counterpart concerns an on-going survey and marketing structure.
 We call it official language minority media performance evaluation.
-We have be
+We have been working on it for some years now.

 March 16th, 2010Committee meeting